IvorySQL/ivory-operator/docs/content/architecture/monitoring.md

 The alerts that come installed by default include:

-- `PGExporterScrapeError`: The Highgo IvorySQL Exporter is having issues scraping statistics used as part of the monitoring stack.
+- `PGExporterScrapeError`: The IvorySQL IvorySQL Exporter is having issues scraping statistics used as part of the monitoring stack.
 - `PGIsUp`: A IvorySQL instance is down.
 - `PGIdleTxn`: There are too many connections that are in the